 Hundreds of Somalis continue to flee into Kenya

-Speaking to reporters, UNHCR spokesperson Adrian Edwards said hundreds of people in Somalia are continuing to flee clashes between Al-Shabaab and Ahlu Sunna Wal Jamaa, a militia group allied to the transitional Somali Government, in the Somali border town of Beled Hawo.
+UNHCR is alarmed by a fast deteriorating humanitarian situation at the northern part of the Kenya-Somali border.
+This week we have seen hundreds of Somalis continuing to flee clashes between Al-Shabaab and Ahlu Sunna Wal Jamaa, a militia group allied to the transitional Somali Government, in the Somali border town of Beled Hawo.